Al-Hasib/portfolio/README.md

 <h1 align="center">Hi 👋, I'm Md Abdullah Al Hasib</h1>
 <h3 align="center">A passionate Machine Learning (AI) Engineer from Bangladesh</h3>

+## About me

+I’m a highly motivated and self-driven Machine Learning Engineer with a strong foundation in developing and deploying scalable AI solutions.
+I specialize in building end-to-end ML pipelines, deep learning applications, and real-world AI-powered systems across domains like NLP, Computer Vision, and Generative AI.
+I am passionate about open source and delivering AI solutions that make a meaningful impact.

-## I have Technical Experience and Interested In
+## I have Technical Experience and am Interested In
 * Machine Learning
 * Deep Learning
 * Computer Vision